 Should we go digital with pocket money?

-The choice to give pocket money is a personal one that will depend on what suits your family’s situation, however, my view is it can help children better understand the value of money from a young age.
+The choice to give pocket money is a personal one that will depend on what suits your family’s situation.
+However, my view is it can teach kids the value of money from a young age.
 Giving younger children physical coins they can separate into jam jars or piggy banks for either saving, spending or donating can help them visualise more easily how their savings are building.
 Once these systems are in place and your child hits their savings target you could go with them to set up their own bank account to deposit their hard-earned cash so they can begin to understand that money in the bank is money that has been earned.

 Making the invisible, visible